Non-admitted patients

 • additional information that is also provided as part of clinic-level data.

-In 2021–22, 80% of data provided to the non-admitted patient care data collections was episode-level data, and the aim is for the collection to eventually only report on episode-level data.
+In 2022–23, 83% of data provided to the non-admitted patient care data collections was episode-level data.
+The aim is for the collection to eventually only collect episode-level data.

 Clinic-level data are primarily used to report on 'total service events'.
 Where clinic-level data were unavailable, episode-level data were used to supplement the NNAPC(agg)D which enabled us to report on all non-admitted patient care services in the reporting year.

 For the NNAP(el)D, counts represent each service event, not each patient.
-Therefore, patients who receive more than one non-admitted patient service event in the reporting period will have more than one record in the NNAP(el)D. Due to the changing scope of the Non-admitted patient care data collections, 2021–22 data are not comparable with previous reporting years and no time series data are provided.
+Therefore, patients who receive more than one non-admitted patient service event in the reporting period will have more than one record in the NNAP(el)D. Due to the changing scope of the Non-admitted patient care data collections, time series data are not provided as they are not comparable.

 Technical specifications for these collections can be found in the About the data section or on the METEOR website.